Code generation for ESP 8266 (Smart Socket)

 data = engee.run(m);

-Let's build graphs of the current hour change - signal Hours and relay switching signal - Hold_and_Reset.
+Let's plot the changes in the current hour - the signal Hours and the relay switching signal - Hold_and_Reset.

 using Plots